-The NBC series This Is Us is currently one of the top TB series being watched right now.
+The NBC series This Is Us is currently one of the top TV series being watched right now.
 The show follows two generations of the Pearson family as they go through a multitude of life challenges: adoption, race, a devastating past, a complex family dynamic, etc. Fans are drawn to its realistic, sensitive portrayal of relationships that real people experience every day.
 Beyond its feel-good message, though, the show has more than a few teaching moments for its viewers.
 Here are just a few of those lessons

 Mental Health Is Important